Differences Between DFD and ERD

 DFD usually reflects the way of entering, transforming and storing data.
 Furthermore, units in DFD are usually processed individually based on some certain aspects, where each of them could be linked interactively.
 The DFD example here shows a typical process for the logistics manager to check and update stock for each product via the App system.

-In contrast, ERD shows the overall framework of the data system without explaining much about the implementations of the database.
+In contrast, ERD shows the overall framework of the data system without explaining much about the database's implementations.
 Entities in an ERD often represents a group of similar things.
-In this case, theoretically, ERD models shows how the data units are grouped into entities logically.
-For example, a data unit could be a single blog article, and a relationship could be the blog and its writer etc. Besides, on the physical aspect, EDR reflects how data elements are stored in a database technically.
+In this case, theoretically, ERD models show how the data units are grouped into entities logically.
+For example, a data unit could be a single blog article, and a relationship could be the blog and its writer, etc. Besides, on the physical aspect, EDR reflects how data elements are stored in a database technically.
 The ERD below offers you another example of academic staff information management.

 Difference in Presentation

 Both of these two diagram models have defined symbols in various shapes and connectors.
-However, DFD models show a multi-level structure with a series of separate parts those include detailed information, whereas, in ERD models, you can clearly see boxes and diamonds are presented in a kind of concept map structure to show the relationships between entities.
+However, DFD models show a multi-level structure with a series of separate parts that include detailed information.
+In ERD models, you can clearly see boxes and diamonds are presented in a kind of concept map structure to show the relationships between entities.

 Here are some entity relationship diagram examples.
-Click each thumbnail picture to preview the full version in another picture.
-There you can download the template for free.
+You can download the template for free.
 Double click the shapes to replace content.
 To change the style, try to use Themes function to modify the font, color, and outline at once.

 Click the employment system entity relationship diagram thumbnail to download the original file.

 The storage system ER diagram uses entity, relationship and attribute symbols to describe how entities relate to one another in the system.